joshua2705/Resume-Tracker/backend/SETUP_AGENTS.md

    ```
 4. Restart the backend.
 Every agent run now appears in LangSmith under the
    `resume-tracker` project (inputs, tool calls, tokens, latency, errors).

-Nothing else is needed — tracing is automatic once the key is set.

 ---